SamPrewitt/SamPrewitt.github.io/index.md

  >**Step 2:** Adjust Seat Height

  * When suspension is set up properly the rider should adjust seat height.
-    * a.
-Unlatch seat post clamp.
+    * a) Unlatch seat post clamp.
-    * b.
-Stand over bike frame.
+    * b) Stand over bike frame.
-    * c.
-Place a foot on a peddal and fully extend leg.
+    * c) Place a foot on a peddal and fully extend leg.
-    * d.
-Pull the seat post up far enough to comfortably sit.
+    * d) Pull the seat post up far enough to comfortably sit.

  >**Step 3:** Check Front & Rear Brakes

- The last step is to confirm both front and rear brakes are working properly.
+ * The last step is to confirm both front and rear brakes are working properly.
-     a.
-Step off of the bike
+     * a) Step off of the bike
-     b.
-Pull both brakes and try to push the bike forwards & backwards.
+     * b) Pull both brakes and try to push the bike forwards & backwards.
        * If the bike is stable then you are ready to ride!
        * If not, go to your local bike shop from [Step 3](#how-to-order) of *How to Order* and find one.

 <a href="#intro-to-the-bike-guide">
   <img src="zxTgkLXiA.png" alt="Back to Top" width="35" height="35" alt="Back to Top">